-- A multi-use trail is planned along 19th Avenue.
-A multi-use trail easement (MUTE) and landscaped multi-use trail (MUT) improvements will be required to be provided as the site develops. - A multi-use trail is planned along 19th Avenue.
-New development along this frontage shall include the dedication of a multi-use trail easement (MUTE) and improvements of a landscaped multi-use trail (MUT).
+• A multi-use trail is planned to bisect the site from 7th Street to Alameda Road.
+A multi-use trail easement (MUTE) and landscaped multi-use trail (MUT) improvements will be required to be provided as the site develops.

 7. DESIGN GUIDELINES